 White Oak.
 Quercus Alba.

-- White Oak floors have excellent impact resistance.
+- White Oak wide plank floors have excellent impact resistance.
 White Oak is a 1360 on the Janka hardness scale, making it among the hardest of all the North American hardwoods.

-- Oak is more open to receiving stains and finishes than many other woods.
+- Oak floors are more open to receiving stains and finishes than many other wood floors.
 Because Oak pores absorb stain so well, a wide variety of finish tones from light to dark can be achieved.

 - Quarter and rift sawn White Oak was the signature wood used in the Mission style popularized by Gustav Stickley as part of the Arts and Crafts movement.